uthranivy/Portfolio/README.md

  🙎‍♀️ This portfolio project created by using HTML, CSS and Bootstrap.

- For my privacy, I'm not included any of my details in this project.
+ 🌺 For my privacy, I'm not included any of my personal details in this project.

+                    Thank You for viewing my project 🙏